 Service revenue.
 Service revenue for the CA segment, which currently represents substantially all of the CA segment revenue, is derived primarily from Gogo Connectivity related revenue through both retail and non-retail sales channels.
 Retail revenue is derived from purchases of individual sessions (which includes multiple individual session packages) and subscriptions (including both monthly and annual subscriptions).
 Non-retail revenue is primarily derived from fees paid by third parties who sponsor free or discounted access to Gogo Connectivity to passengers and, to a lesser extent, from other non-retail connectivity services.
 Other non-retail connectivity revenue includes our enterprise channel (such as Gogo Connectivity sold to customers through travel management companies), our roaming channel (Gogo Connectivity sold to Wi-Fi internet provides who resell to their customers) and our wholesale channel (Gogo Connectivity sold to companies who in turn make Gogo Connectivity available through customer loyalty programs or as incentives for their direct customers).
 The CA segment also generates revenue through third-party advertising fees and e-commerce revenue share arrangements which we refer to as our Gogo Signature Services.
 Additionally, we generate revenue from fees paid by passengers for access to content on Gogo Vision, which we launched in August 2011 and October 2011 on aircraft operated by American Airlines and Delta Air Lines, respectively, and which we have agreed to launch on US Airways.
 Under the terms of agreements with each of our airline partners, we provide our Gogo service directly to airline passengers and set the pricing for the service.
 Our customers remit payment directly to us and we remit a share of the revenue to the applicable airline.
 Although we expect to continue to derive a substantial majority of the CA service revenue from Gogo Connectivity related revenue, we expect our revenue from Gogo Signature Services and Gogo Vision to increase in future periods.

 Equipment revenue.
 We currently have three types of connectivity agreements with our airline partners.
 Equipment transactions under one form of agreement, which we have used with only one airline partner, qualify for sale treatment due to the specific provisions of the agreement.
-Equipment revenue generated under this one agreement accounted for less than 2% of the CA segment's revenue for the year ended December 31, 2011 and the three month period ended March 31, 2012, and we do not expect it to be a material portion of the CA segment revenue going forward.
+Equipment revenue generated under this one agreement accounted for less than 2% of the CA segment's revenue for the years ended December 31, 2011 and 2010, and we do not expect it to be a material portion of the CA segment revenue going forward.
 The remaining two types of connectivity agreements are treated as operating leases of space for our equipment on the aircraft.
 See "-Cost of Service Revenue" below for further information regarding accounting for equipment transactions under these other two forms of connectivity agreements.

 Service revenue.
 Service revenue for the BA segment is principally derived from subscription fees paid by aircraft owners and operators for telecommunication and data services that we provide by means of satellite-based services that we resell or our Gogo Biz in-flight broadband internet access using our ATG network.
-For the year ended December 31, 2011, revenue derived from subscription fees for our Gogo Biz service and for our satellite based services that we resell was 64% and 36% of the BA segment's total service revenue, respectively, as compared with 32% and 68%, respectively, during the prior year.
-In the three month period ended March 31, 2012, revenue derived from subscription fees for our Gogo Biz service and for our satellite based services that we resell was 72% and 28% of the BA segment's total service revenue, respectively, as compared with 55% and 45%, respectively, in the comparable prior year period.
+In 2011, revenue derived from subscription fees for our Gogo Biz service and for our satellite based services that we resell was 64% and 36% of the BA segment's total service revenue, respectively, as compared with 32% and 68%, respectively, during the prior year.